-The vertebrae can be dislocated or fractured without damaging the spinal cord, it is even very possible for the neck to be fractured, without the individual suffering from tetraplegia.
+The vertebrae can be dislocated or fractured without damaging the spinal cord; it is even possible for the neck to be cracked without the individual suffering from tetraplegia.
 The spinal cord can also be injured without fracture.

-All quadriplegics experience finger dysfunction in one form or another.
-Therefore, it is not really uncommon to find a quadriplegic individual who has fully functional arms but has difficulty moving the fingers.
+All people with quadriplegia experience finger dysfunction in one form or another.
+Therefore, it is not uncommon to find a quadriplegic individual who has fully functional arms but has difficulty moving the fingers.